mckinsey/vizro/vizro-core/docs/pages/user-guides/custom-css.md

 ## Common examples

-### Make your CSS responsive to theme Switches with variables
+### Make your CSS responsive to theme switches with variables
 To ensure your CSS adapts to theme changes, we recommend using CSS variables (`var`) whenever possible.
 For a comprehensive list of available variable names, refer to the [Bootstrap documentation](https://getbootstrap.com/docs/5.3/customize/css-variables/).
 Note that our